ilastik/ilastik.github.io/documentation/animalTracking/animalTracking.md

 * Automatic Tracking (Using the Animal Tracking Workflow)
 * Exporting the Results
 * Setting Up a Tracking Pipeline (Batch Processing)
-* Running Tracking on the Cluster (For Janeliause only)
+* Running Tracking on the Cluster (For Janelia use only)